Rakhyvel/Orng/README.md

 ## Features
 Orng comes with a wide range of features that make it a powerful and flexible programming language, including:
 * **Simple Syntax:** Orng has a clean and intuitive syntax that is easy to learn, and more importantly easy to read.
-* **Seamless C ABI Interoperability:** Orng compiles directly to C, which affords it birectional interop with C. You can call existing C functions from Orng, and C functions can call Orng functions.
+* **Seamless C ABI Interoperability:** Orng compiles directly to C, which affords it bidirectional interop with C. Orng code can interact with existing C code, and C code can interact with your Orng code.
 * **Refinement Types:** Orng has support for refinement types, which allows users to ergonomically put additional sanity checks on their types.
 * **Algebraic Data Types and Pattern Matching:** Orng has support for sum-of-product types, and pattern matching on their constructors.
 * **First-Class Types:** Types are first class in Orng, which means you can pass types to functions as arguments, and return them from functions.